EPFL-bADAboum/website/index.md

 Does the overall sentiment improves after the winning, are people two-faced and start to like a movie only because it won an Oscar?

 * * *

-## Are there discernible biases within Oscar winners, such as genre, nationality, or star power, that differ from audience preferences?
-(Q6)

-We know that the Academy Awards are USA-centric.

-* * *